Jiang Ziya Was Discovered Angling by Baron of Zhou by the Wei River

 - Jeffrey P. Stamen and Cynthia Volk with Yibin Ni (2017), A Culture Revealed: Kangxi-Era Chinese Porcelain from the Jie Rui Tang Collection 文采卓然：潔蕊堂藏康熙盛世瓷, Jieruitang Publishing, Bruges, pp. 92-93.

-Fig 1: lidded porcelain jar, Chongzhen period (1628-44), Ming dynasty, courtesy of Sir Michael Butler Collection
+Fig 1: lidded porcelain jar, Chongzhen period (1628-44), Ming dynasty, courtesy of the Sir Michael Butler Collection

 Fig 2-5: brush pot, Chongzhen period (1628-44), Ming dynasty, courtesy of the Metropolitan Museum of Art, NY